 - Using a virtual assistant, like Siri or Alexa, to activate the stream.
 See Streaming Seder, from The Rabbinical Assembly.

-If you are in different time zones, start early enough so that whoever lives furthest to the east will be able to sign off before candle-lighting arrives in their time zone.
+If you are in different time zones, start early enough so that whoever lives farthest east will be able to sign off before candle-lighting arrives in their time zone.

 Among the traditional foods served at Passover are brisket, roasted chicken, matzo ball soup, potato kugel and coconut macaroons.
+(We’re using the Webster’s Dictionary spelling for the unleavened bread product.)
 More people than ever are cooking this year, and we’ve found these Passover recipes.

 - 25 ways to use Matzoh